 Your credit score reflects your credit history.
 This creates an obvious challenge if you’re a young adult (or new to Canada).
 You will not have had a line of credit in Canada, and your credit history outside the country won’t translate to a good Canadian credit score.

-Even so, you may still be able to get a loan in Canada.
+Even so, you may still be able to get a loan in all parts of Canada as we already explained in our Alberta, Ontario, Toronto, and Edmonton personal loan reviews.
 You may, however, have a smaller selection of personal loans available to you.

 The Type of Loan Product